 Pit bulls & Breed Specific Legislation

 No other breed has been maligned or vilified as much as the pit bull terrier.
 One commonly finds negative publicity about this breed, despite the fact that many honorable Americans have kept pit bulls as pets, including Franklin Roosevelt and Thomas Edison.
-Consequently, fueled by news reports of pit bull attacks, lawmakers have argued for laws to protect the public from this supposedly inherently dangerous breed of dog.
-In this section, a brief overview on on breed specific legislation is presented from an animal behavior perspective.
+Consequently, fueled by news reports of pit bull attacks, lawmakers have argued for laws to protect the public from this supposedly inherently dangerous nature of this breed.

 For example, in the United States, Denver, Colorado restricts ownership of dogs which they consider pit bulls, and a similar law is in force in Ontario, Canada.
 In England, the so-called Dangerous Dog Act was enacted in 1991, making it illegal to own or maintain several breeds which include, the pit bull terrier.
 Several major insurance carriers also have “blacklists” of certain breeds; usually included on such lists are pit bulls and Rottweilers, along with several other less popular but supposedly aggressive breeds.